Use ConfigMaps and Secrets with Oracle Cloud Native Environment

 kubectl apply -f data-config.yaml

-Using a ConfigMap as Environment Variables
+Use a ConfigMap as an Environment Variable

 1. Create the Pod definition.